 - Sturdy leashes, harnesses, and/or carriers to transport pets safely and ensure that your animals can’t escape.

 - Current photos of your pets in case they get lost.

-- Food, drinkable water, bowls, cat litter/pan, and manual can opener.
+- Food, water, bowls, cat litter/pan, and a manual can opener.

 - Information on feeding schedules, medical conditions, behavior problems, and the name and number of your veterinarian in case you have to foster or board your pets.

 - Your pets favorite toy and a blanket to help keep them calm during an emergency.